Last week I finished a seven week webinar presented by an organization called Families Affected by Fetal Alcohol Spectrum Disorder or FAFASD.

 6. The vast majority of interventions in our world are to “fix” or correct behaviours.

 FASD is brain based.
-Behaviours are a result of the damage to a brain.
-A person with FASD cannot “fix” their brain – no matter how much you may want them to.
+A person with FASD cannot “fix” their brain – no matter how much you may want him/her to.
 You need to learn how to accommodate the person.
 Think: What do you need to start or stop doing?
 Does the environment need to be changed?
 Are your expectations too high?

 I had ideas about this – as my daughter has been to therapist after therapist for social skills, anger, impulse control, etc. etc. In the last couple of years I began to realize that it wasn’t working.
 This piece of training was a much-needed confirmation for me.